jessepav/lacygoill-wiki-backup/tmux/format.md

     $ tmux display -p '#{m:*256*,#{client_termname}}'
     1~

-In the pattern, you can use the metacharacters documented at `$ man 3 fnmatch`.
+In the pattern, you can use the metacharacters documented at `man 3 fnmatch`.

 Except for the ones documented below a flag which is a GNU extension.
 To be  able to use  these, you need  to recompile tmux,  to add support  for the